Mental Health Facilities Albuquerque, NM

 White Horse Ranch Santa Fe - 48.4 miles from Albuquerque, NM

 White Horse Ranch Santa Fe is a mental health clinic in Lamy, NM, located at 7 Avenida Vista Grande, B7 312, 87540 zip code area.
-White Horse Ranch Santa Fe provides outpatient treatment, residential treatment and telemedicine/telehealth.
-White Horse Ranch Santa Fe offers individual psychotherapy, couples/family therapy and psychotropic medication to children / adolescents.
+White Horse Ranch Santa Fe provides residential treatment, telemedicine/telehealth and outpatient treatment.
+White Horse Ranch Santa Fe offers cognitive behavioral therapy, dialectical behavior therapy and activity therapy to children / adolescents.
 White Horse Ranch Santa Fe also supports children/adolescents with serious emotional disturbance, people with HIV or AIDS and people requiring dual diagnosis treatment.
-Additional services offered at White Horse Ranch Santa Fe include case management, family psychoeducation and education services.
+Additional services offered at White Horse Ranch Santa Fe include family psychoeducation, education services and case management.

 Learn More